Ozzy Lusth: South Pacific

 Lusth returned, along with Benjamin "Coach" Wade, for a third shot at the game in Survivor: South Pacific.
 He revealed that he wanted to play a strategic game this time, feeling that everyone only saw him as a physical threat in previous games.
 He was randomly assigned to the Savaii tribe, where he quickly formed a core alliance with Keith Tollefson and Jim Rice, with Whitney Duncan and Elyse Umemoto being the extra members.
 His increasing closeness with Umemoto prompted Rice to undercut his power in Episode Five by convincing the tribe to vote out Umemoto instead of John Cochran.
 This initially angered Lusth, but he later forgave his tribe.

-As the tribe approached what they suspected was the last Tribal Council before the merge and the return of the Redemption Island victor, Lusth made an unprecedented, bold, and strategic move by requesting that his tribe vote him out to Redemption Island, in the hope that he would beat long-running Redemption Island resident Christine Shields-Markoski and return to the merged tribe, making the former Savaii numbers equal to the former Upolu members.
+As the tribe approached what they suspected was the last Tribal Council before the merge and the return of the Redemption Island victor, Lusth made an unprecedented strategic move by requesting that his tribe vote him out to Redemption Island, in the hope that he would beat long-running Redemption Island resident Christine Shields-Markoski and return to the merged tribe, making the former Savaii numbers equal to the former Upolu members.
 Jeff Probst has called this one of the greatest moves in Survivor history.

 The plan worked, but at the first post-merge Tribal Council Cochran betrayed his own tribe and joined with Upolu in voting out Tollefson, followed by Lusth and his other former tribemates, one by one.
 Back on Redemption Island, Lusth defeated Tollefson, Rice, Dawn Meehan, Duncan, Cochran, Edna Ma, and Brandon Hantz to stay in the game.
 Ozzy won immunity when he got back into the game and Rick Nelson was voted off.
 However, in the next challenge Lusth was defeated by Sophie Clarke at a puzzle game and became the last person voted off to become the final member of the jury.
 He later cast his vote for Clarke to win.
 He did, however, win the $100,000 Sprint Player of the Season prize over Cochran, who came in a distant second.
 Lusth was also the last member of the original Savaii tribe and set a Survivor record in being voted out three times in one season.